fahedaljghine/laravel-model-note/README.md

 ```

-## Hire Me
+## Contact Me

-You can hire me to help you get your business online, consulting, conflict solving, building up your development team
-and whatever you need for a web solutions.
 You can check all of my information
 by [Checking my website](https://fahedaljghine.com/).

 ## Installation